 After they've laughed, or haven't laughed, I'm usually pressed for a more serious answer, and serious answers require some thought.
 So here are some thoughts.

 To a real musician, music isn't about anything except itself.
 It's about form, structure, sonority, harmony, counterpoint, orchestral color, etc. Sure, there's some subconscious thought about why this chord, or that turn of phrase was chosen, and there's usually some emotion that determined whatever choice was made.
 But these emotions are very difficult to express with words.
 If I could express my thoughts with words, I'd have written a novel instead of a sonata.
 Once I've finished my sonata, someone invariably asks me for words to explain what words cannot explain.

 When I was much younger, my program notes were highly technical analyses of what I wrote.
-You'd need a Masters degree to understand them.
+You'd need a PhD in Music Theory to understand them.
 The music is much more accessible than those program notes.